ArjunKS474/Bike-Price-Prediction/README.md

 **1. Data Preprocessing**
 - Load the dataset.
 - Handle missing values by imputing or removing them.
-- Normalize or standardize the data if necessary.
+- Encode categorical variables if necessary (e.g., Brand, Seller_Type).

 **2. Feature Selection**
-- Analyze the features and their correlation with the target variable.
+- Analyze the features and their correlation with the selling price.
-- Select features that contribute the most to the prediction.
+- Select features that significantly impact the bike's selling price

 **3. Model Training**
 - Split the data into training and testing sets.
-- Train the logistic regression model using the training set.
+- Train the linear regression model using the training set.
-- Tune hyperparameters to improve model performance.
+- Fine-tune hyperparameters to optimize model performance.

 **4. Model Evaluation**
 - Use the testing set to evaluate the model.
-- Calculate accuracy, precision, recall, and F1-score.
+- Measure metrics such as Mean Absolute Error (MAE), Mean Squared Error (MSE), and R-squared to assess model accuracy.
-- Plot the ROC curve and calculate the AUC.
+- Visualize predictions versus actual selling prices.

 # Conclusion

-Logistic regression effectively predicts diabetes using patient data, achieving reliable performance metrics.
-This model aids in early detection and management of diabetes.
+Linear regression proves effective in predicting bike selling prices based on various features, providing valuable insights for buyers and sellers in the used bike market.
+This model can facilitate informed decision-making and price negotiations.